-Using washable nappies reduces the amount of waste sent for incineration, along with the amount of energy and non-renewable resources used to produce disposable nappies.
+Using reusable nappies will reduce your waste and reduces the amount of energy and non-renewable resources used to produce disposable nappies.

-Modern washable nappies are really practical and are available in over 30 different types and patterns.
+Modern reusable nappies are really practical and are available in hundreds of different types and patterns.

-They consist of a soft, absorbent nappy liners, and waterproof, breathable covers (wraps).
-Washable nappies wash and dry easily because they are made of lightweight, fluffy materials eg:
+Reusable nappies wash and dry easily because they are made of lightweight, fluffy materials such as:

 They also fit snugly.
 For quick and easy fastening, nappy pins have been replaced with: